 This recipe was too salty for my husband so I bought another natural toothpaste that I’ve been using for a few weeks now: Back 2 Nature Activated Charcoal Toothpaste.
 It does contain activated charcoal, so be careful if you brush not to mess on your clothes.
 But other than that I am completely happy with it.

-On Faithful to Nature there are lots of shampoo bar options to choose from.
+On Faithful to Nature, there are lots of shampoo bar options to choose from.
 Lush also has a great product you can try.
 Personally I have not tried Lush’s one before but I have tried a bunch of others.
-The trick is to use Apple Cider Vinegar mixed with water to rinse your hair afterwards.
+The trick is to use Apple Cider Vinegar mixed with water to rinse your hair afterward.

-Oh my there are really some beautiful soaps out there.
+Oh my, there are really some beautiful soaps out there.
 All shapes and colors.
-Support your local beauty shops that make all natural soaps.
-Not only is it good for your skin, your shower smells lovely and you are supporting your community as well.
+Support your local beauty shops that make all-natural soaps.
+Not only is it good for your skin, but your shower also smells lovely and you are supporting your community as well.

 You would think it would also be so easy for me to switch, but no. I struggle with eczema so I can only use certain soaps.
 Luckily there is a small little shop in our town, Body Treats, that sells a eczema friendly soap.They also make a lovely Man Soap which my husband uses.
 He also loves the Charcoal soap from Faithful to Nature also.
 It has tea tree oil in which has antibacterial properties.
 I’ve bought a Beer Soap for him also to try.

 Most of the time I switch it between Himalayan Face scrub and a DIY face scrub consisting of equal parts baking soda and coconut oil.
-The baking soda might be to harsh for your skin, so use with caution.
-Recently I have also started using tea tree oil as a face toner for white/black heads.
-I also have Kaolin Clay i use for a face mask every two weeks.
+The baking soda might be too harsh for your skin, so use it with caution.
+Recently I have also started using tea tree oil as a face toner for white/blackheads.
+I also have Kaolin Clay I use for a face mask every two weeks.

 I’ve made two different recipes for this one.
-First one just had Baking soda, coconut oil and essential oils in.
+The first one just had Baking soda, coconut oil and essential oils in.
 It kinda did not work, the baking soda was to harsh for my skin.